archansel/TimeSense/TimeSenseExample/README.md

 # Time Sense

 Easy to use event detection based on time.
 Time Sense provide default set of rules that can trigger an event listeners.
-By default we have four time range; morning, afternoon, evening, and night but developer can add their own time range as a rules to trigger event listeners.
+By default we have four rules; morning, afternoon, evening, and night but developer can add their own rules to trigger event listeners.

 ## Install